Poland

 Proposals are welcome from candidates in all disciplines with established relations with the host institution.

 Well-qualified candidates at all degree levels will be considered.
 Candidates should present a well-defined research project, demonstrate the ability to work independently, and have a solid foundation in their subject areas.
-Successful candidates demonstrate high levels of adaptability and maturity, and the ability to serve as a cultural ambassador.
+Successful candidates demonstrate high levels of adaptability and maturity, as well as clear ability to serve as a cultural ambassador.
+Candidates from all backgrounds are welcome to apply.
+During the selection process, selected semi-finalists will be invited for an on-line interview.

 Candidates are advised to consider the long-term effects of their projects on both their respective fields of research and Polish-American academic/cultural relations.